Ferranti Orion: Description

 Although the Orion and Orion 2 differed significantly in their internals, their programming interface and external peripherals were almost identical.

 The basic Orion machine included 4,096 48-bit words of slow, 12μs, core memory, which could be expanded to 16,384 words.
-Each word could be organized as eight 6-bit characters, a single 48-bit binary number, or a single floating-point number with a 40-bit fraction and an 8-bit exponent.
-The system included built-in capabilities for working with Pound sterling before decimalization.
+Each word could be organized as eight 6-bit characters, a single 48-bit binary number, or a single floating-point number with a 40-bit mantissa and an 8-bit exponent.
+The system included built-in capabilities for working with pounds sterling before decimalization.
 The core memory was backed by one or two magnetic drums with 16k words each.
 Various offline input/output included magnetic disks, tape drives, punched cards, punched tape and printers.

 Most of the Orion's instruction set used a three-address form, with sixty-four 48-bit accumulators.
 Each program had its own private accumulator set which were the first 64 registers of its address space, which was a reserved contiguous subset of the physical store, defined by the contents of a "datum" relocation register.
 Operand addresses were relative to the datum, and could be modified by one of the accumulators for indexing arrays and similar tasks.
 A basic three-address instruction took a minimum of 64 μs, a two-address one 48 μs, and any index modifications on the addresses added 16 μs per modified address.
 Multiplication took from 156 to 172 μs, and division anywhere from 564 to 1,112 μs, although the average time was 574 μs.
 The Orion 2, having a core store with a much shorter cycle time, was considerably faster.

 A key feature of the Orion system was its built-in support for time-sharing.
 This was supported by a series of input/output (I/O) interrupts, or what they referred to as "lockouts".
 The system automatically switched programs during the time spent waiting for the end of an I/O operation.
 The Orion also supported protected memory in the form of pre-arranged "reservations".
 Starting and stopping programs, as well as selecting new ones to run when one completed, was the duty of the "Organisation Program."
 The Orion was one of the earliest machines to directly support time-sharing in hardware in spite of intense industry interest; other time-sharing systems of the same era include LEO III of 1961, PLATO in early 1961, CTSS later that year, and the English Electric KDF9 and FP-6000 of 1964.